juliusmeier/steers-test/_sources/pages/data.md

 | Pearson_et_al | Pearson et al.: The value of TSO-DSO coordination in re-dispatch with flexible decentralized energy sources: Insights for Germany in 2030 | data/technologies.csv | https://doi.org/10.1016/j.apenergy.2022.119905 |

 :::{note}
-The scalar data for all technologies can be found in `data/technologies.csv`
+The scalar data for all technologies can be found in `data/technologies.csv`.
+Click [here](https://github.com/juliusmeier/steers-test/blob/main/data/technologies.csv) to be directed to the file.
 :::